 What is PrizeRebel?

-PrizeRebel is a US-based website where members can earn rewards (including cash via PayPal and a range of retail vouchers) by completing a variety of different online activities and tasks.
+PrizeRebel is a website where members can earn rewards (including cash via PayPal and a range of retail vouchers) by completing a variety of different online activities and tasks.
 It’s a well-established site, and has been around since 2007.

 You hit the “Start Making Money” button and away you go, but before you get properly started on the site, you must first verify your email account.

 The initial impression of the interface of PrizeRebel is that it’s simple to navigate, but that there’s a LOT to take in.
 There’s a wide variety of different ways to earn points towards a reward.
 (Note that each “point” is worth one US cent.)